Gouda Cheese vs Gruyère Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of reduced by scalding.
 Gruyère's texture can be described as "dense, moister".

-Gouda Cheese has a sweet to nutty flavor.
-Gruyère Cheese has a nutty, complex flavor.
+Gouda Cheese has a sweet to nutty taste.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging